Basics: An example workflow

 Exercise

-• obtain the updated DAG of jobs for the target file calls/all.vcf, it should look like this:
+obtain the updated DAG of jobs for the target file

 Step 6: Using custom scripts

-Usually, a workflow not only consists of invoking various tools, but also contains custom code to for example calculate summary statistics or create plots.
+Usually, a workflow does not only consist of invoking various tools, but will also contain custom code, e.g. to calculate summary statistics or create plots.
 While Snakemake also allows you to directly write Python code inside a rule, it is usually reasonable to move such logic into separate scripts.
-For this purpose, Snakemake offers the script directive.
-Add the following rule to your Snakefile:

 rule plot_quals: